4levity/crossoff/README.md

 barcode tickets at an event, without needing internet access.
 It consists of a server and an Android app that uses a phone or tablet camera to scan barcodes.

+Upon scanning a ticket, the user of the app is informed whether the scan was accepted, or if the ticket was already scanned or voided etc. Also, "door notes" can be associated with a particular ticket and those will be displayed upon successful scan of that ticket.

 It's also possible to use Crossoff to check names/numbers off a central list by hand, without using the Android app at all, using just the basic HTML5 user interface provided by the server.
 But it's not really optimized for this use yet.